Perfect Mashed Potatoes

 Directions

-• 1Scrub then dice potatoes, making sure they are similar in size.
-(We often leave the skin on the potatoes, but it is completely up to you).
+1Scrub and dice the potatoes, keeping them a similar size.
+We often leave the skin on the potatoes, but it is completely up to you.

-2Pour in the warm butter mixture then mash the potatoes until creamy.
-(Don’t worry if the potatoes seem a bit thin at first, they absorb the liquid after a minute or two).
-Stir in the pepper and splash of cream or sour cream (if using).
+6Pour in the warm butter mixture, and then mash the potatoes until creamy.
+The potatoes seem thin at first, but they absorb the liquid after a minute or two.
+Stir in the pepper and splash of cream (optional).

-3Taste for seasoning and adjust with additional salt and pepper.
-Let stand for 5 minutes so that the potatoes thicken, and then serve.
+7Taste for seasoning and adjust with additional salt and pepper.
+Let stand for 5 minutes so the potatoes thicken, then serve.

 Adam and Joanne's Tips